RN-Animations/MasterAnimations/Explanations/SetNativeProps.md

 ### Using and Understanding setNativeProps Explanation

 To understand how animated works you must first understand `setNativeProps`.
-This is what `Animated` uses to bypass setState.
+This is what `Animated` uses to bypass `setState`.
 It sends new properties over the bridge directly to the native world.

 **DO NOTE**: if you use `setNativeProps` to set a prop on the native side, and then a `setState` happens and the prop you've set natively is set on the particular element it will be overridden, or unless you pass back the value you set on the native side.

 We'll be looking at trivial cases, however this is how Animated works.
 In the render it always derives the current prop values which are the same values it already sent to the native world using `setNativeProps`.

 Lets take a look at some code first.
 We setup a `ScrollView` with an animated background on scroll.
-In order to call `setNativeProps` we need to get access to the view instance and we do that by getting a ref.
+In order to call `setNativeProps` we need to get access to the view instance and we do that by getting a `ref`.
 ```
 <code class="js language-js">
 import React, { Component } from "react";